Last Updated: December 28, 2021

 Through our Sites and Apps, subject to your consent if required by law, we may collect the following personal information:

-- Identifiers (including name and contact information including telephone number, email address, or postal address)
+● Identifiers (including name and contact information such as telephone number, email address, or postal address)

 Sources of Personal Information